Living an Active Life

 Around the world, people are becoming less and less physically active.
 The World Health Organization reports that adults require at least 150 minutes of moderately-intense physical activity or 75 minutes of vigorously-intense physical activity each week for optimal health.
 Not meeting these recommended amounts of physical activity increases your risk of developing cardiovascular disease, type 2 diabetes, dementia, and certain cancers.
 How can we all live more actively to ensure that we’re meeting these recommended amounts of physical activity?
 Why should we?
 Let’s dive in.

-TAKING ADVANTAGE OF NATURE
+TAKING ADVANTAGE OF THE OUTDOORS

 There are many benefits to being physically active outdoors.
-Nature can present a greater physical challenge because your body has to keep up with a changing environment (ex: hills).
+Being active outside can present a greater physical challenge because your body has to keep up with a changing environment (ex: hills).
 Plus, you benefit from the fresh air and (hopefully) receive your daily dose of Vitamin D from the sun!
 Vitamin D helps to maintain healthy bones and reducing the risk of diabetes.
 Furthermore, exercising outdoors can help lower stress.
 Studies show it’s best to be active in the morning as we have more energy at this time.
 Starting the day off with physical activity can put you in a great mood for the rest of the day!

 EXERCISING FEEDS THE BRAIN